9 Best Dog Foods for Akitas in 2023 — Reviews & Top Picks

 Since some flavors of this dry dog food include chicken and chicken by-products, it’s important to double-check the ingredients if your dog has food sensitivities.
 As with almost any food, this formula may cause stomach upset in some dogs.

-3. Nom Nom Fresh Dog Food Beef Mash – Premium Choice
+3. Nom Nom Beef Recipe (Fresh Dog Food Subscription) – Premium Choice